fede183/notes/NotesAWS.md

 ## Amazon GuardDuty
 Amazon GuardDuty(opens in a new tab) is a service that provides intelligent threat detection for your AWS infrastructure and resources.
 It identifies threats by continuously monitoring the network activity and account behavior within your AWS environment.

-## QA

-Which statement best describes an IAM policy?

-A document that grants or denies permissions to AWS services and resources

-An employee requires temporary access to create several Amazon S3 buckets.
-Which option would be the best choice for this task?

-IAM role

-Which statement best describes the principle of least privilege?

-Granting only the permissions that are needed to perform specific tasks

-Which service helps protect your applications against distributed denial-of-service (DDoS) attacks?

-AWS Shield

-Which task can AWS Key Management Service (AWS KMS) perform?

-Create cryptographic keys.

 # Monitoring And Analytics

 ## Amazon CloudWatch